 HTTP Content Checks are very similar to HTTP Checks, except that HTTP Content checks look for a specific word (string) in the data returned in the response in addition to checking the status code and response time.
 HTTP is the transfer protocol for web pages, as well as being used for some other web based technologies.
 HTTP is a request-response protocol.
 The client, in most cases in daily life a browser, sends a request to a server and the server sends a response back, hopefully with the information the user was hoping to get.
 The response includes a header component and a content component.
 The content component is the part of the response people see in their browser.
 It's the part that contains the HTML.
-The HTTP Content check makes an HTTP GET request for the target URL and checks to see if the response code is between 200 and 399, that the response time is within the configured threshold, and that the content string configured in the check is in the page.
+The HTTP Content check makes an HTTP GET request for the target URL and checks to see if the response code is between 200 and 399, that the response time is within the configured threshold, and that the content string or regex configured in the check is in the page.
 This check type supports either positive or negative checks, meaning that it can be configured to treat the check as passing if the page includes the content, or it can treat the check as passing if the page does not include the content.

 HTTP Content Checks are a key piece of a good website monitoring strategy.
 You should use HTTP Content checks anytime you need to monitor if a web page is responding with specific content.
 Most often the content you should configure to look for is from a part of the page that doesn't change.
 This is particularly important when you are monitoring dynamic sites (especially blogs) and sites with content management systems.
 Footer sections of pages are often a good choice.

 Optionally, instead of looking for an exact match string in the returned content, you can use a regular expression (regex).